jesseduffield/jesseduffield.github.io/_posts/2024-12-29-Add-More-Kafkas.md

 title: "Add More Kafkas"
 ---

-Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to state of the art software architectural practices as implemented by my own engineering team at [Clipbox](https://clipbox.carrd.co/):
+Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to state of the art software architectural practices implemented by my own engineering team at [Clipbox](https://clipbox.carrd.co/):

 * complex sewer system that carries material out from the core to various other places (think Microservice)
 * defensive structures to prevent infiltration from barbarians (Security)